anefischer/udacity/README.md

 * English: [Grokking Deep Learning](https://amzn.to/3qqyD3R)
 * German: [Neuronale Netze und Deep Learning kapieren: Der einfache Praxiseinstieg mit Beispielen in Python](https://amzn.to/3jf0Clt)

-The Deep Learning Nanodegree program introduces key techniques powering many of the most exciting recent advances in AI.
-You'll learn about various network architectures and applications, with an emphasis on real-world applications.
+The Deep Learning Nanodegree program teaches you how to use key techniques that power many of the most innovative AI solutions.
+You’ll explore different network architectures and applications, such as computer vision, natural language processing, and generative models, with a focus on practical examples.

 #### Projects:
 * [Predicting Bike-Sharing Patterns](DL/Predicting%20Bike-Sharing%20Patterns) (Neural Networks)